 I began writing Three Day Nights fifteen years ago after my respect and admiration grew for the family members, friends, and co-workers who recounted the events of May 31, 1979, and their stories of endurance, anguish, and quieted memories in order to survive their worst nightmares.
 I finished Three Day Nights with the hope and a whispered prayer that events like these won’t happen again.

-To order a copy, contact me at firstname.lastname@example.org, at hearmyheart.net, or on Amazon.com.
+To order a copy of this book, please contact me at firstname.lastname@example.org or https://hearmyheart.net.